-Besides being loaded with fibre and vitamins, the dishes that these plant-based restaurants offer are rich in antioxidants, and are surprisingly tasty too.
+Besides being loaded with fibre and vitamins, the dishes that these plant-based restaurants in Singapore offer are rich in antioxidants, and are surprisingly tasty too.
 As always, variety is key, and these establishments know a thing or two about switching up your tasteless bowl of salad.

 Healthy eating has never been more celebrated, so whether you’re just looking to eat more greens or have dietary restrictions, here are the best plant-based restaurants in town that pack a whole lot of flavour into their offerings.

 Founded by the brains behind Balanced Living, Dana Heather, The Living Cafe is a one-stop shop for everything that could possibly make you feel better about yourself.
 The extensive menu is designed to make clean eating as pain-free as possible, and ranges from tasty raw food entrees like the Taco Boats with ‘walnut meatballs’, to burgers and wholemeal pizzas that allow you to indulge a little — sans the guilt.

 Vegan options also extend to brown rice bowls, wholemeal wraps and a “bacon” sandwich, as well as one of the largest selections of raw desserts you’ll ever find in town.

 Run by the same faces behind boutique gym Kilter Avenue, Hrvst is a vegan eatery that’s nestled conveniently behind the facility at OUE Downtown.
 The menu might be streamlined here, but that’s because quality is at the forefront, and ingredients are procured from its own edible garden as well as local farms.